Skip to main content

-Rebooking at a trade show is the process where exhibitors reserve their booth space for the next edition of the event, often before the current event ends.
+Rebooking at a trade show is the process where exhibitors reserve their booth space for the next occurrence of the event, often before the current event ends.
 This allows exhibitors to secure a preferred location and gives event organizers an early commitment from participants.
 According to Exhibition News, a strong onsite rebooking strategy is crucial for the success and growth of a show, as it allows organizers to secure commitments from current exhibitors, potentially cutting the sales cycle in half.

 How to set up rebooking